 Who is Leah Kate?

-As a young artist, Kate had to deal with the same problem as most young artists: how to get the attention of a broad audience without the financial support of a billion-dollar label?
-Fortunately, TikTok was the obvious answer to that question.
-As she did with music publishers, she began messaging TikTok creators every day and asking them to make videos with her song, and she never stopped posting her clips on the platform every day.
+As a young female pop singer, Kate had to deal with the same problem as most young artists: how to get the attention of a broad audience without the financial support of a billion-dollar label?
+Fortunately, TikTok music in 2021 was the obvious answer to that question.
+As she did with music production, she began messaging popular TikTok creators every day and asking them to make videos with her song, and she never stopped posting her clips on the platform every day.
 Ohanian saw “Fuck Up the Friendship” and called it a hit hiding in plain sight.
 He facilitated his deal with Kate through Indify, a platform that allows partners to communicate without ever leaving the platform.

 In February 2020, She released another song, “Boyfriend,” which was a follow-up on her banger, Fuck Up the Friendship (FUTF).
 The song is about the story of a young woman who has successfully moved on from a failed relationship.
 Even though she now has a new boyfriend, her ex still hopes to win her back.
 She has, however, moved on from him, his drama, and whatever they once had together.
 In her words, “boyfriend” is intended to empower girls and guys to break free from toxic relationships and stop recycling exes who aren’t good for them.